 In the last decade, commerce has moved online – and not just for big guys like Amazon, but for millions of smaller companies selling their wares and capabilities.
 At the same time, these business owners have also seen an increase in the options available for how they host and manage their mission critical sites and in the number of hosting providers in the marketplace.
-Without the benefit of in-house technical expertise, overwhelmed by the options available and frazzled by time constraints, many small business owners struggle to find the right hosting provider.
+Without the benefit of in-house technical expertise, overwhelmed by the options available and frazzled by time constraints, many small business owners struggle to find the best unlimited hosting provider.
 Choosing a provider is often viewed as a necessary evil rather than a strategic partnering decision and as a result their business could likely suffer for it.

 In a recent study conducted by Liquid Web, nearly 80 percent of small and medium business owners responded that they expect their business to be even more reliant on the web and cloud technologies five years from now.
 These business professionals understand that having a strong web presence is necessary if they want their businesses to succeed.

 Astonishingly, the survey revealed that 86 percent of respondents believe that selecting the right hosting provider will affect a company’s competitiveness.
 With the potential for web presence to make or break a business, hosting is now part of the foundation for producing better business results.